nzakas/understandinges6/manuscript/09-Classes.md

 A>    }
 A> }
 A>
-A>// but this is okay after the class has been created:
+A>// but this is okay after the class declaration
 A> Foo = "baz";
 A> ```
 A>